-On March 22, 2022, we entered into an equity line financing pursuant to the Purchase Agreement with B. Riley pursuant to which B. Riley committed to purchase up to \$471,742,855 of Class A Ordinary Shares, subject to certain limitations and conditions set forth in the Purchase Agreement.
-The Class A Ordinary Shares that may be issued under the Purchase Agreement may be sold by us to B. Riley at our discretion from time to time over a 24-month period commencing on July 8, 2022.
+On March 22, 2022, we entered into an equity line financing pursuant to an ordinary shares purchase agreement with B. Riley pursuant to which B. Riley committed to purchase up to \$471.7 million of Class A Ordinary Shares, subject to certain limitations and conditions set forth in the purchase agreement.
+The Class A Ordinary Shares that may be issued under the purchase agreement may be sold by us to B. Riley at our discretion from time to time over a 24-month period commencing on July 8, 2022.
 As of August 10, 2022, we had raised approximately \$9.2 million of proceeds from the B. Riley Facility.
-We may ultimately decide to sell all or some of the additional Class A Ordinary Shares that may be available for us to sell to B. Riley pursuant to the Purchase Agreement.
+We may ultimately decide to sell all or some of the additional Class A Ordinary Shares that may be available for us to sell to B. Riley pursuant to the purchase agreement.
 The purchase price for the shares that we may sell to B. Riley will fluctuate based on the price of our Class A Ordinary Shares.
 Depending on market liquidity at the time, sales of such shares may cause the trading price of our Class A Ordinary Shares to fall.
 In connection with the Institutional Investor Private Placement, we are not permitted to not utilize the B. Riley Facility during the Restricted Period.